Skip to main content

 Drought at Jordan Lake in the Raleigh North Carolina area.
 Photo credit: John Alexander Mundy, Shutterstock.

-This webinar will explore how climate change is altering aquatic flows in streams and rivers across the country.
-Implications of how the nexus of climate and aquatic flows may impact aquatic ecosystem management will also be discussed.
-Research findings from the 2022–2024 Climate Adaptation Postdoctoral (CAP) Fellows cohort will be shared.
+This webinar explored how climate change is altering aquatic flows in streams and rivers across the country.
+Implications of how the nexus of climate and aquatic flows may impact aquatic ecosystem management were also discussed, and research findings from the 2022–2024 Climate Adaptation Postdoctoral (CAP) Fellows cohort were shared.

 Presentations and Speakers